 Retreat to the Parlour Room with games, rare maps, good books and vintage ports or the supreme indulgence of your luxury bath products and linens in the sanctuary of your spacious room.

-We look forward to welcoming you to DesBarres Manor Inn and to creating a luxury Nova Scotia inn getaway as unique as you.
+We look forward to welcoming you to DesBarres Manor Inn and to creating a Nova Scotia inn getaway as unique as you.

 Rich History

-Built in 1837 as the home of Justice W.F.
-DesBarres, DesBarres Manor Inn has a rich history.
-Justice DesBarres was the grandson of J.W.F.
-DesBarres, an army officer, military engineer, surveyor, colonizer, and colonial administrator.
+Justice DesBarres was the eldest grandson of Joseph Frederick Wallet DesBarres, an army officer, military engineer, surveyor, colonizer, and colonial administrator.
 He had six children with his first wife Mary Cannon and eleven with his second Martha Williams.
 He founded the town of Sydney and was the Lieutenant Governor of both Cape Breton and Prince Edward Island.

-J.W.F.
+J.F.W.
 DesBarres was convinced of the great potential of the Maritime colonies for settlement, obtaining property in Guysborough, Tatamagouche, Falmouth Township, and Cumberland County in Nova Scotia, as well as tracts between the Memramcook and Petitcodiac rivers in present-day New Brunswick.
 These acquisitions made him one of the largest landowners in the Maritime colonies.

 According to the Dictionary of Canadian Biography, “There can be no dispute that his greatest contribution is the Atlantic Neptune, which stands as a landmark in Canadian cartographic achievement.”
 The Neptune was published by him on behalf of the British Admiralty, and appeared between 1774 and 1784.
 It consists of four series of charts covering Nova Scotia, New England, the Gulf of St Lawrence including Cape Breton and St John’s (Prince Edward) Island, and the coast south of New York, as well as various views of the North American coast.
 The charts served as standard guides for navigation well into the 19th century.